anducrafter/Maturaarbeit-GitHub/README.md

 Hello, dear readers

-This is my first time using GitHub, thanks for supporting
+This is my first project with node.js and express.
+This project is for my maturapaper.